MBT-70: Concurrent developments

 By 1965 the German Leopard 1 and the US M60 were the newest main battle tanks in their respective country's service.
-They were armed with M68 105mm rifled gun (developed from the British 105mm L7) and designed to counter Soviet T-54/55 tanks, which they successfully did, according to Israeli combat experience.
+They were armed with the M68 105 mm rifled gun (developed from the British 105mm L7) and designed to counter Soviet T-54/55 tanks, which they successfully did, according to Israeli combat experience.
 But it became very clear that due to the same experience the next generation of Soviet tanks would have increased firepower and protection, and both designs would be placed at a disadvantage by the new smoothbore gun in the T-62.
 An upgrade project for the Leopard was planned, but it appeared this model would not be enough of an advance to be worthwhile.

 Design

 Many features of the MBT-70 were ahead of their time.
 The vehicle used an advanced hydropneumatic suspension system that allowed for fast cross-country speeds even though it was to weigh 45 t.
 The suspension could be raised or lowered on command by the driver, down to put the bottom of the tank just over 4 in from the ground, or up to 28 in for cross-country running.

 The MBT-70 was designed with a low silhouette, unlike the M60, one of the tallest tanks ever built.
 The MBT-70 ended up very low, just over 6 ft from the floor to the turret-roof.
 This left no room in the hull for the driver, who had to be moved into the turret.
 He was located in a cupola which was geared to rotate so that he was always looking in the same direction even if the turret turned.
 He could also spin the cupola around, so the tank could be driven backwards at full speed.

 The US version was to mount the newly developed Continental AVCR air-cooled V-12 diesel of 1470 hp.
 German versions originally used a similar Daimler-Benz model, but later moved to an MTU design of 1500 hp.
 The MTU unit could be easily swapped out of the tank, along with the drive train, in 15 minutes.
 Both versions could reach 43 mph on their engines, compared to 31.06 mph for the T-62.